-This guide, authored by the Cybersecurity and Infrastructure Security Agency (CISA), National Security Agency (NSA), Federal Bureau of Investigation (FBI), Multi-State Information Sharing & Analysis Center (MS-ISAC), and Israel National Cyber Directorate (INCD), with contributions from private sector partners listed on page 10, provides an overview of common exploitations and associated tactics, techniques, and procedures (TTPs).
+This guide, authored by the Cybersecurity and Infrastructure Security Agency (CISA), National Security Agency (NSA), Federal Bureau of Investigation (FBI), Multi-State Information Sharing & Analysis Center (MS-ISAC), and Israel National Cyber Directorate (INCD) provides an overview of common exploitations and associated tactics, techniques, and procedures (TTPs).
 It also includes recommendations to IT/ OT and ICS professionals and organizations on best practices for using remote capabilities and how to detect and defend against malicious actors abusing this software.